Film / Hamlet 2

 - Refuge in Audacity: The whole play pretty much runs on this.

-- One of the earlier ads was simply the name of the film, with a voiceover which says, "We apologize to the following groups this film may offend."
-It then proceeds to list everyone.
+- One of the earlier ads for the film showed just the name of the film and followed it with a voiceover which says, "We apologize to the following groups this film may offend" before listing everyone.

-- The Rival: in a parody of this trope, Mr. Marschz' rival is the school paper's drama critic — a kid who looks like he's 13.
+- The Rival: In a parody of this trope, Dana's chief rival — the school paper's drama critic — is a kid who looks no older than thirteen.

-- Running Gag: No one is able to pronounce Mr. Marschz' name correctly
+- Running Gag: No one can pronounce Mr. Marschz' name correctly.

-- Yolanda getting hit in the face with something.
+- Yolanda getting hit in the face with something, or hurt in general.

-- Save Our Students: The film is a parody of the "inspirational teacher" genre, mainly by making the teacher a pretentious blowhard and the needy kids actually pretty bright (at least some of them).
+- Save Our Students: The film parodies the "inspirational teacher" genre — chiefly by turning the teacher into a pretentious blowhard and making at least some of the "needy kids" pretty bright.

-- Small Town Boredom: Tucson isn't really smallnote , but given it's described as the place where dreams go to die in the opening monologue...
+- Small Town Boredom: Tucson isn't really smallnote , but given how the film describes it as the place where dreams go to die in the opening monologue...

 - Too Incompetent to Operate a Blanket: One of the opening commercials has Dana playing one of these.

-- "Well Done, Son" Guy: Dana apparently has something like this going on with his own father, and has adopted the school's principal as something of a warped substitute.
+- "Well Done, Son!"
+Guy: Dana apparently suffers issues about this with his own father — and adopted the school's principal as something of a warped substitute.